 MONITOR THE SIGHT GLASS CONTINUALLY.
+See, READING THE SIGHT GLASS."
 If the sight glass does not show the presence of refrigerant within a minute of operation the system is empty.
-TURN OFF SYSTEM, and follow the procedure in the troubleshooting section.
+TURN OFF SYSTEM, and follow the procedure in "TROUBLE SHOOTING" below.

-1) If the white foam is evident, watch closely for the transition to "clear".
+If the white foam is evident watch closely for the transition to "clear" (see "READING THE SIGHT GLASS".
 If glass indicates insufficient charge level, additional charge will be needed.
-Before adding charge perform a thorough leak check.
+Before adding charge perform a through leak check.